SiobhanBaines/Ciara-and-Sams-Big-Day/README.md

 ### Existing Features

 * There is sign-in functionality using allauth from Django.
-I have note created a registration function because I will create super_user accounts for the bride and groom and the Guest login will use a unique code generated by Django, which will be printed on their invitation, as their username and the postcode where the guests invitation was sent, which may be different to the guest's current residence.
+I have created a registration function which will give the user `is_staff` status rather than manually creating super_user accounts for the bride and groom.
+When the guests login their username will be a unique code generated by Django, which will be printed on their invitation and the postcode where the invitation was sent will act as a password, which may be different to the guest's current residence.
 * There will be a carousel of photographs of the bride and groom in the Our Story section of the home page.
 * Covid19 restrictions - there will be the ability to hide or show Covid19 restrictions.
 * The RSVP on the card on the first screen will act as a link to the Guest login page.